Development Milestones for 8-Month-Olds

 Baby changing tables should have a two-inch guardrail on all four sides, and the top of the changing table pad should be concave to keep your baby from rolling off the table.

-Always use the table's safety strap, but keep a hand on your baby at all times during changes, just to be safe.
+Always use the table’s safety strap but always keep a hand on your baby during changes, just to be safe.

 Keep your supplies like diapers and wipes within easy reach of you, but out of your baby’s grasp.